 Whether you are smoking, grilling, roasting or, frying your chicken, we suggest that you brine it to take the flavor up to the next level.

-In this article, let’s look together at all the chicken brining methods, which is the most recommended one, the steps it takes, and more importantly, how long to brine chicken properly.
+In this article, let’s look together at all the chicken brining methods, which is the most recommended one, the steps it takes, and more importantly, how long should you let chicken brine.

-Choosing the right brining method for chicken and actually knowing how long to brine it, will enhance the natural juices, will make the meat so much tender and will bring out its best qualities.
+Choosing the right chicken brine method and actually knowing how long to brine it, will enhance the natural juices, will make the meat so much tender and will bring out its best qualities.

 There are three basic methods to consider using; the dry brine, the buttermilk brine and the wet brine.